A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 Macro-.
 A prefix meaning ‘large’.
 See: micro-

 Macroscopic.
 A physical entity or process of large scale, the scale of ordinary human experience.
-Specifically, any phenomena in which the individual molecules and atoms are neither measured, nor explicitly considered in the description of the phenomena.
+Specifically, any phenomena in which the individual molecules and atoms are neither measured, nor explicitly considered in the description of the system or the phenomena.
 See: microscopic.

 Two kinds of magnification are useful to describe optical systems and they must not be confused, since they aren't synonymous.
 Any optical system that produces a real image from a real object is described by its linear magnification.
 Any system that one looks through to view a virtual image is described by its angular magnification.
 These have different definitions, and are based on fundamentally different concepts.

 And what is the 'optimal' position of the image?
 For the simple magnifier, in which the magnification depends strongly on the image position, the image is best seen at the near point of the eye, 25 cm.
-For the telescope, the image size and clarity doesn't change much as you fiddle with the focus, so you likely will put the image at infinite distance for relaxed viewing.
+For the telescope, the image size and clarity doesn't change much as you fiddle with the focus, so you likely will adjust the scope to put the image at infinite distance for relaxed viewing.
 The microscope is an intermediate case.
 Always striving for greater resolution, the user may pull the image close, to the near point, even though that doesn't increase its size very much.
 But usually, users will place the image farther away, at the distance of a meter or two, or even "at infinity".
-But, because the object is very near the focal point, the magnification is only weakly dependent on image position.
+Because the object is very near the focal point, the image size is only weakly dependent on image position.

-Some texts express angular magnification as the ratio of the angles, some express it as the ratio of the tangents of the angles.
+Some texts express angular magnification as the ratio of the angles subtended by image and object, some express it as the ratio of the tangents of the angles.
 If all of the angles are small, there's negligible difference between these two definitions.
 However, if you examine the derivation of the formula these books give for the magnification of a telescope fo/fe, you realize that they must have been using the tangents.
 The tangent form of the definition is the traditionally correct one, the one used in science and industry, for nearly all optical instruments that are designed to produce images that preserve the linear geometry of the object.